-While part of the reason for reduced home ownership is financial, the other part is their personal choice.
-Today many millennials choose not to purchase a home, even if they can afford to do so.
+While part of the reason for reduced homeownership is financial, the other part is their personal choice.
+Today, many millennials choose not to purchase a home, even if they can afford to do so.

-Millennial renters have a different view on their home than previous generations.
-As long as amenities are close at hand, they are happy to sacrifice space in their personal unit opting for apartment buildings that provide co-living and co-working spaces where they can socialize.
+Millennial renters have a different view of their home than previous generations.
+As long as amenities are close at hand, they are happy to sacrifice space in their personal unit, opting for apartment buildings that provide co-living and co-working spaces where they can socialize.
 As a result, many modern luxury apartment building developments emphasize healthy sustainable living, wellness, and community.
 This video explains a little more about the generation and why they are so different from previous ones.

 What is co-living?

-While co-living may not be the choice of other generations with the possible exception of the elderly, many millennials embrace this alternative lifestyle.
-For them, co-living is the new way to live, work and have fun, particularly in cities.
+While co-living may not be the choice of other generations, with the possible exception of the elderly, many millennials embrace this alternative lifestyle.
+For them, co-living is the new way to live, work, and have fun, particularly in cities.
 Co-living is a worldwide phenomenon and provides young people with a shared sustainable living space where the community is a major focus.
 It is also affordable.

-- Strand woven bamboo doesn’t shrink even when installed on concrete floors
+- Strand woven bamboo doesn’t shrink, even when installed on concrete floors

-- Bamboo flooring is the eco-friendly flooring choice
+- Bamboo is the eco-friendly flooring choice

 Have you come across new luxury apartments featuring bamboo?
 Let us know, and please send us some photos.